meisben/gic-activity-briefing-aug-26/readme.md

 - Write down your ideas about the activity that you want to create
 - Decide what materials and tools you might like to use

-The common parts (micro:bit, battery packs, breakout boards) are ordered already, so nothing is waiting on your decision except the option-specific bits.

 ## 6. How we'll work

 I'm on annual leave for part of this but available throughout on a flexible basis. **WhatsApp me freely — don't sit blocked.** Send a short end-of-day note: what you did, what's next, what's stuck.
 We'll do a longer call at each week's gate.